raisa-d/Rai-s-Slice-Of-The-Universe/README.md

 - Mermaid Gifs: (Mermaid_Lux on Giphy)[https://giphy.com/Mermaid_Lux]

 ## Optimizations
+Make it more accessible

 ## Development Stage
 Working on the homepage currently!
 Got a lot of practice with animations and keyframes.
+Next time, I need to figure out why the background image on index.html has a white space to the right of it and isn't covering the whole screen.

 ## Features